Home

 Actually this is a good compromise as you will have to balance between CPU power, hard drive space, and sound quality.

-I personally can't hear the difference in 44 kHz and 96 kHz, but I sure can see the performance of my machine drop like a ton of bricks.
+I personally can't hear the difference in 44 kHz and 96 kHz, but I sure can see the performance of my machine drop like a ton of bricks and the file size balloon out of control.

 This is because it is measuring over twice as much data in the same amount of time.